 As the president's wife, first ladies have reassured the public of their husbands' fitness for office, their dedication as the nation's leader, and their empathy to the people.
 But while the first ladies have delivered similar messages about the president's humanity throughout the modern presidency, the precise content of these statements has depended on the public personae of the president and the first lady.
-One of
+One of Michelle Obama's staff members offered the following contrast of how Hillary Clinton and Michelle Obama delivered very different messages about their husbands.

 36 As quoted in, Lauren A. Wright.
 2016.
-On Behalf of the President, Presidential Spouses and White House Communications Strategy Today.
+On Behalf of the President, Presidential Sponses and White House Communications Strategy Today.
 Santa Barbara: Praeger. p.
 82. Other first ladies have employed a variety of strategies to divert criticism of their initiatives.
 When Nancy Reagan was criticized for purchasing china and redecorating the White House while her husband cut budget allocations for social programs, her insistence that private rather than public funds covered these costs did not convince the media.
 Her expensive gowns increased the criticism.
 When she dressed in old, ragged clothing, however, and sang her own version of "Second Hand Rose" at the 1982 Gridiron Dinner, the coverage turned (briefly) favorable.
 Her performance was perceived as humorous and self-deprecating; it temporarily silenced critics, though concerns quickly resurfaced about the first lady's sense of privilege.
-James G. Benze, Jr., Nancy Reagan, On the White House Stage.
+James G. Benze, Jr., Nancy Reagan, On the White Honse Stage.
 Lawrence: The University Press of Kansas, 2005. pp. 36-66.